kangjin2014/JobAdvisor/README.md

 # Job Advisor (INACTIVE)

 Web scrapping code subjects to the changes of indeed pages.
-Hence I think the project won't work unless you upgrade the web scraping code.
-However, the general idea of this project is to use webscraping to collect data, to use elasticsearch as database and matching backend, and use flask as a simple front-end to allow file submission.
+Hence I think the web scraping code no longer work unless you upgrade that accordingly and continuously.
+On the flip side, I want to address that, the general idea of this project is to use webscraping to collect data, to use elasticsearch as database and matching backend, and to use flask as a simple front-end to allow file submission.
+It gives an example of building an end-to-end data related app using purely python.

 ![alt text](https://dare2ai.files.wordpress.com/2018/03/screen-shot-2018-03-19-at-11-44-30-pm.png?w=1278)